Nash — AI Seller Agent for Modern Storefronts

 - pier39-skills — the underlying Claude Agent Skills

-- Atlas live demo — try negotiating with Chonkers
+- Atlas live demo — try Nash with Chonkers